hanami/validations/README.md

 #### Acceptance

-An attribute is valid if it's value satisfies [Ruby's _truthiness_](http://ruby.about.com/od/control/a/Boolean-Expressions.htm).
+An attribute is valid if its value is _truthy_.

 ```ruby
 require 'lotus/validations'